jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-23-Galactic-Federation-SpaceHeroes.markdown

 Deobfuscated password: 1_l0v3_wR4ngL3r_jE4nS
 ```

-Now that we're in, we're given lots of options and each of those options have even more choices.
+Now that we're in, we're given lots of options and each of those options has even more choices.
 So instead of blindly trying to find something we can go back to ghidra and look for a function that prints the flag.
-From there we can usually work backwards and get the desired output.
+From there we can usually work backward to get the desired output.

-We see a *print_flag* function so now we can find all references to that function (rick-clicking and selecting 'show references to').
-Following the first reference we see the *'collapse_economy'* function.
-Following that function too we finally see the one we need to interact with, which is *'adjust_economy'*.
+We see a 'print_flag' function so now we can find all references to that function (rick-clicking and selecting 'show references to').
+Following the first reference, we see the 'collapse_economy' function.
+Then following that function we finally see the one we need to interact with, which is 'adjust_economy'.

 {% highlight c++ %}
     if ((currency == 0) &&